ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Since 2.1.8
+Improve drop for crosslisted courses when crosslist is removed.
+Rerun XLS Drop Tool.
+Fixed DB error in some crosslist cases.

 Release 2.1.8
 Fix enrol_lmb_plugin->get_config to meet E_STRICT requirements.
 Fixed flaw in logic for dropping users from crosslists (and when crosslists are removed) (CONTRIB-3913).